duanbiao2000/obsidianDoc/1. Projects/电商传媒/No B.S. Time Management for Entrepreneurs.md

 1. The Value of Time and Turning It Into Money:

-Quantifying Your Time: Kennedy stresses the importance of calculating your "base hourly number" by dividing your desired annual income by working hours and then multiplying it by a productivity multiplier (e.g., 3 if only one-third of your time is billable).
-This figure should constantly be on your mind to evaluate the worth of any activity.
+Quantifying Your Time: Kennedy stresses the importance of calculating your "base hourly number" by dividing your desired annual income by working hours and then multiplying it by a [productivity multiplier] (e.g., 3 if only one-third of your time is billable).
+This figure should constantly be on your mind to [evaluate the worth of any activity].
 "Is what I'm doing worth $340.92 an hour to do it?"
-(Referring to a hypothetical calculation) Time as Investment vs. Expense: Viewing time through a financial lens helps entrepreneurs make better decisions about how they spend it.
-Unnecessary interruptions have a tangible cost.
+(Referring to a [hypothetical calculation]) Time as Investment vs. Expense: Viewing time through a financial lens helps entrepreneurs make better decisions about how they spend it. **Unnecessary interruptions have a tangible cost.**
 "This exercise is extremely beneficial.
 This forces you to think in terms of 'investment' and 'expense.'
 It helps you quantify what is going on in your life."
 Establishing a Minimum Value Threshold: Kennedy suggests adopting a "litmus test" where new opportunities or initiatives must be worth a certain minimum monetary value to be considered.
 This helps in decisively saying "no" to less impactful ventures.
-"just because something is a viable opportunity doesn't mean it's an opportunity for you, just because something is doable doesn't mean you should do it."
+"just because something is a viable opportunity doesn't mean it's an opportunity for you, just because **something is doable doesn't mean you should do it.**"

-1. Identifying and Eliminating "Time Vampires":
+Identifying and Eliminating "Time Vampires":
 Mr. "Just a Minute": This insidious vampire interrupts with seemingly small requests that accumulate and derail focused work.
 The recommended defense is to schedule a specific, limited time to address all such questions at once.
 "I'm busy right now.
-Let's meet at 4:00 P.M. for 15 minutes, and tackle everything on your list at one time."
+Let's meet at 4:00 P.M. for 15 minutes, and **tackle everything on your list at one time.**"
-Mr. Trivia: This vampire distracts with unimportant information and details, pulling you away from priorities.
+Mr. Trivia: **This vampire distracts with unimportant information and details, pulling you away from priorities**.
+特里维亚先生：**这个吸血鬼用琐碎的信息和细节分散你的注意力，让你偏离优先事项。**
 The Drama Queens/Kings: These individuals seek emotional support and draw you into their problems, draining your time and energy.
 The advice includes distancing oneself or becoming a "vampire" yourself by launching into a long, boring story.
-Constant Interruptions: Kennedy emphasizes that allowing endless interruptions (phone, email, drop-ins) puts you at the mercy of others' agendas and prevents you from accomplishing your own important tasks.
+Constant Interruptions: Kennedy emphasizes that allowing endless interruptions (phone, email, drop-ins) **puts you at the mercy of others' agendas** and prevents you from accomplishing your own important tasks.
 "If you take inbound calls as they come, you are constantly stopping work on a task of known priority in favor of something or someone of unknown priority.
 You are turning control of your day over to the unknown."
 Cell Phones and Email as Major Interruption Sources: Kennedy vehemently dislikes cell phones and email, advocating for limited or no use to maintain focus.
 He suggests setting strict rules for these communication methods.
 "Everything I just said about faxes goes quadruple for e-mail.
 Listen up: you are not obligated to respond to inbound e-mail instantly, quickly, or ever.
 Get tough or die."
-1. The Power of Punctuality and Self-Discipline:
+### The Power of Punctuality and Self-Discipline:
 Punctuality as Personal Power and a Sign of Respect: Being on time demonstrates respect for others' time and builds trust.
 Conversely, lateness signals a lack of respect and can be a "reject criteria" for business dealings.
 "Punctuality provides personal power."
 "People who can't be punctual can't be trusted."